wellsla/focus-flow/docs/DEVELOPMENT-GUIDE.md

 - ✅ **requiresReflection: false** → Completa imediatamente ao marcar checkbox
 - ✅ **routineType** determina as perguntas: study, code, job-search, finances, general
 - ✅ Usuário controla no RoutineForm se cada rotina precisa reflexão
+- ✅ **Checkbox funciona como toggle**: Rotinas podem ser marcadas/desmarcadas livremente

+**Tipos de Perguntas por Routine Type**:

+1. **study**: Foco em aprendizado e compreensão

+   - Can you explain what you learned?
+   - Do you know WHY this matters?
+   - How will you apply this?
+(Be specific)

+2. **code**: Foco em qualidade e entendimento do código

+   - Did you learn it or just copy it?
+   - Can you explain this code to someone?
+   - Is this worth committing?
+   - What did AI help with?
+What did YOU solve?

+3. **job-search**: Foco em qualidade da candidatura

+   - Did you fully read the job description?
+   - Did you research the company?
+   - Why are you a good fit?
+(Specific reasons)
+   - Did you customize your application?

+4. **finances**: Foco em consciência financeira

+   - Did you review all transactions?
+   - What pattern did you notice?
+   - Did you identify one action to improve?

+5. **general**: Foco em atenção plena
+   - Did you complete this task fully?
+   - Did you do it mindfully or on autopilot?
+   - What did you notice or learn?

 **Quando usar reflexão**: